 We’d imagine Google will be pretty pleased with these figures.
 49 million US visitors would, since the naysayers (such as us) turned their noses up at the site on launch.
 Yes Facebook gets this traffic before breakfast on any given morning, but Google+ is a spring chicken compared to Facebook.
 Plus if you regard Google+ as a bookmarking site of sorts, then 50million is more than Digg was getting in its prime.

 However, this isn’t just some start-up launching a new site.
 This is Google.
 There is Google+ icon on every Chrome browser and search result in their search engines.
 The site was launched with massive fanfare with great expense.
 Webmasters everywhere have been led to believe that their sites need to have a Google+ icon if it is to succeed in SEO.
 50million visitors by month 6, may in fact therefore be far less than Google had hoped.

 But we will wait and see if there is a decline in how much traffic Google+ gets in the coming months when the honeymoon period wears off.

-This entry was posted on Wednesday, January 4th, 2012 at 8:11 pm and is filed under Social Media.
+This entry was posted on Wednesday, January 4th, 2012 at 8:11 pm and is filed under Opinion.
 You can follow any responses to this entry through the RSS feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.